p1

 A Close Friend Retires

 One of my closest colleagues retired Friday.
 Ken Brown put in 28 years working everything including undercover narcotics, patrol, detectives, traffic, and most recently Captain of Detectives.
 Through his career he investigated several high-profile, violent crimes in Idaho Falls.
+Ken and I worked together in many areas over the years.
+He’s a natural athlete.
+When we were

 Read more